DuendeInexistente/Cirque/ShortStories/stars.md

 She turned around from the brickwork window in front of her with a start, her hairs standing on end and not only because of the faint static in the air that had come with her family's guest.
 Yellow had a way to do that sometimes.

 The small, edgy Duda was coated in a mix of faded yellow paint and red rust that the family always tried desperately to keep at bay, on four detached legs with their bottom tips angled inwards like a scorpion's.
-At some point in the past yellow had flown instead, but now it walked as a result of 'Non-interrelative levitation systems becoming damaged beyond practical usability' and would skulk around, 'collecting data' for whatever was that it did so, it's walking always slightly off and slightly disjointed and, in truth, everyone was convinced that yellow was slowly going insane.
+At some point in the past yellow had flown instead, but now it walked as a result of 'Non-relative levitation systems becoming damaged beyond practical usability' and would skulk around, 'collecting data' for whatever was that it did so, it's walking always slightly off and slightly disjointed and, in truth, everyone was convinced that yellow was slowly going insane.
 It wasn't any particular action, just the undergoing offness of someone you've known your entire life changing in subtle but unnerving ways that words could explain but not convey the importance of.

  "Lord yellow."
 She said out of compromise, expecting the answer.